Home / Alcohol / Ibuprofen & Alcohol

-Although these medications don’t require a prescription and contain the generally safe active ingredient ibuprofen, they’re still strong and capable of producing dangerous side effects if taken with alcohol.
+Although these medications don’t require a prescription and contain the generally safe active ingredient ibuprofen, they’re still strong and capable of producing dangerous side effects if taken with alcohol caused by drug interaction.

-Today’s article discusses the risks of mixing ibuprofen and alcohol, what to do if that happens, how to safely take them, and alternative pain relief options you can couple with alcohol.
+Following this talk, today’s article discusses the risks of mixing ibuprofen and alcohol, what to do if that happens, how to take them safely, and alternative pain reliever options you can couple with alcohol.

 What Happens if You Take Ibuprofen With Alcohol?

-Ibuprofen belongs to a class of medication known as NSAIDs (nonsteroidal anti-inflammatory drugs).
-It can alleviate pain, swelling, inflammation, and fever.
+Ibuprofen belongs to a class of medication known as NSAIDs (nonsteroidal anti-inflammatory drugs), which can alleviate pain management, swelling, inflammation, and fever.

-In most cases, it’s safe to take ibuprofen when consuming alcohol as long as you don’t drink more than the recommended daily guideline.
-That’s two drinks per day for men and one drink per day for women.
+In most cases, it’s safe to take ibuprofen when consuming alcohol as long as you only drink a small amount of alcohol, or it should not be more than the recommended daily guideline – two drinks per day for men and one drink per day for women.

 Digestive Tract Problems

 On its own, ibuprofen can irritate the gastrointestinal tract.
-This is why you shouldn’t take ibuprofen medications on an empty stomach; it’s best to take it with food or after a meal.
+This is why you shouldn’t take ibuprofen medications on an empty stomach; taking it with food or after a meal is best.

-If you take ibuprofen for a long time or in higher doses than recommended, it can increase the chances of developing bleeding or ulcers in the stomach and intestine.
+If you have been into long-term use of ibuprofen or in higher doses than recommended, it can increase the chances of developing stomach bleeding or stomach ulcers and intestine.

-Also on its own, alcohol can irritate the digestive tract.
+Also, on its own, alcohol use can irritate the digestive tract.

-As such, mixing ibuprofen and alcohol is a recipe for raising the risk of gastrointestinal ulcers and bleeding even more.
-The consequences of this interaction only get worse with prolonged use of ibuprofen with alcohol.
+As such, mixing ibuprofen and alcohol raises the risk of gastrointestinal ulcers and bleeding even more.
+The consequences of this interaction only worsen with prolonged use of ibuprofen with alcohol.

 Kidney Issues

-The primary function of kidneys is to filter out harmful substances from the blood and eliminate them as waste.
+The primary kidney function is to filter out harmful substances from the blood and eliminate them as waste, and alcohol is one of the toxins the kidneys work to eliminate.

-Alcohol is one of the toxins that the kidneys work to get rid of.
-By increasing your intake of alcohol, you’re putting your kidneys through an extra workload and upping the chances of renal damage.
+So, increasing your intake of alcohol is putting your kidneys through an extra workload and upping the chances of renal damage.

-Mixing ibuprofen and alcohol means that you’re making your kidneys work harder while already being at a lower efficiency.
-This can significantly increase the risk of developing kidney problems and disease.
+So, mixing ibuprofen and alcohol means you’re making your kidneys work harder while already being at a lower efficiency, which can significantly increase the risk of developing kidney problems and chronic kidney disease.

 Excessive Sleepiness